lucpizz/README-Generator/README.md

 ## Description

-Create a command-line application that dynamically generates a GitHub README.md file from a user's input.
+Create a command-line program that dynamically generates a GitHub README.md file from a user's input.

 ---